neuropoly/bids-specification/src/02-common-principles.md

     context, a session may also indicate a group of related scans, taken in one or more visits.

-1.  **Sample** - a tissue sample, volume or slice pertaining to a subject.
+1.  **Sample** - a sample pertaining to a subject such as tissue, primary cell or cell-free sample.
     The `sample-<label>` key/value is used to distinguish between different samples from a same subject.
-    Samples can be of different sample types such as tissue, primary cell, cell-free sample, etc.
     The label MUST be unique per subject and is RECOMMENDED to be unique throughout the dataset.